aleksey-pro/veemsite/Readme.md

  - I would double the download submit form to the bottom of the page.
 In this case a client could fill it after reading all the information, without scrolling the page up.
  - I would place a customers reviews after describing every feature.
 In the reviews they would tell how the feature had helped them to solve a task.

+So as to new tasks

+Please, look at commits tree to watch work timeline.
+I also changed line heights and some paddings from "px" "em"s to make text containers more flexible.